Gamemode4Dev/GM4_Datapacks/CONTRIBUTING.md

 # Metadata for the website and credits
 meta:
+  modrinth: # This section is only necessary when publishing to Modrinth
+    project_id: itk6Zfe2
   gm4:
     # A description.
 This should be a good summary of what this module adds or achieves, to get someone interested in this module
     description: Break apart gold and iron tools and weapons for materials.
 Attach this to a mobfarm to finally make use of those extra armour sets!